Search the Health Library

 Patients who have HER2-positive breast cancer that has spread to the brain or patients with brain metastasis that has progressed after prior treatment that may or may not be having surgery may be eligible to join this study.

-Before starting the study you will sign a consent form and undergo baseline testing including a doctorâ??s visit, blood and urine tests, heart function tests (including MUGA or echocardiogram and EKG), and scans of your brain and body.
-If these tests show that you are eligible, you will come to clinic to get your neratinib and have research blood work drawn.
-If surgery is planned to remove your brain tumor, you will take neratinib for 7-21 days before your surgery.
+Before starting the study you will sign a consent form and undergo baseline testing including, a doctorâ??s visit, blood and urine tests, heart function tests (including MUGA or echocardiogram and EKG), and scans of your brain and body.
+If these tests show that you are eligible, you will begin treatment on one of the two arms of the study.
+One arm is for patients who will have surgery to remove the tumor in the brain, and the other arm is for patients who are not planned to have surgery.
+If you are not having surgery, you will come to clinic on the first day of the study to start neratinib and capecitabine, and have research blood work drawn.
+Treatment cycles for this study are 21 days.Neratinib will be taken every day and Capecitabine will be taken for 14 out of 21 days.
+If you are a patient for whom surgery is planned, you will take neratinib for 7-21 days before your surgery.
 At the time of your surgery, we will collect a piece of your tumor and or cerebral spinal fluid for the research study.
-You will restart neratinib after you recover from your surgery.
-You will have scans to see how your breast cancer is responding to the neratinib.
-You will stay on treatment as long as the tumor in your brain stays the same or gets better (or does not come back after surgery).
-If you have breast cancer in other parts of your body and that gets worse while on treatment, we have the option to give you herceptin in addition to the neratinib.
-The Herceptin will be given by intravenous (IV) in the clinic.
+You will restart daily neratinib once you recover from your surgery.
+Patients on both arms will have scans to see how their breast cancer is responding, and will stay on treatment as long as the tumor in their brain stays the same or gets better (or does not come back after surgery).
+If the patientâ??s cancer in other parts of their body gets worse while on treatment, we have the option of adding herceptin to the treatment.
+The Herceptin will be given intravenously (IV) in the clinic every 21 days.
 All participants will complete study drug diaries and have research blood tests collected at the beginning and end of the study.